yulong112/DFSG/README.md

 ### **Related extension methods**

-Our DFSG paradigm has been successfully applied to the field of multi-modal remote sensing data (HSI + LiDAR) fusion, constructing a new multi-modal model:
+Our DFSG paradigm has been successfully applied to the field of multi-modal remote sensing data (HSI + LiDAR) fusion, constructing a new multi-modal model GLAC-Net:

 [Global–Local Aligned Cross-Modal Network for Hyperspectral Image and LiDAR Data Classification](https://ieeexplore.ieee.org/document/11435417), IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2026.